turbulenz/turbulenz_engine/README.rst

 **Utilities**

-- Allocation and management of graphics buffers:
+- Allocation and management of graphics buffers: Vertex buffers, Index buffers.
-    - Vertex buffers.
-    - Index buffers.
 - API controlled JavaScript profiling:

   - Per-function millisecond accuracy timing.
   - Record top-down or bottom-up function trees.
   - Calculate the time spent by an individual function or the total spent by sub-functions.
   - Identify the source file and line number of problematic areas.

 - Memory usage identification:

   - Retrieve the object count of constructed object types.
   - Take snapshots and compare memory fluctuations.

 - Encryption and decryption of server-side requests for TZO formats.
 - Debug utility with function stripping for performance:

   - assert, log, abort.
   - Complete stacktrace.
   - Supports adding custom functions.

 - Network Simulator:

   - Simulates latency and network behaviour.
   - Client-side manipulation of multiplayer session messages.
   - Simulates spikes in network traffic.

 Turbulenz Service API
 ---------------------